The Finest Scleral Buckle Surgery in NagercoiL | Procedure, Surgery Cost & Success Rate

 Scleral Buckle Surgery Success Rate

-This is a fairly successful procedure with a success rate of over 80% to 90%.
+Scleral buckle surgery is a fairly successful procedure with a success rate of over 80% to 90%.
 However, you must follow the doctor’s instructions and wear a patch over the eye until instructed.

 Scleral Buckle Recovery Time

-Finding A Scleral Buckle Surgeon in Nagercoil
+Finding A Scleral Buckle Surgeon In Nagercoil

 ×